Xiaozhu-Zhang1998/BSc-thesis/README.md

 # BSc-thesis

+**On the Graph-Incorporated Adaptive Lasso for Cox's Proportional Hazards Model with an Application to the Financial Crisis Warning System**

 - Chapter 1 gives an overview of the research backgrounds and introduces several objectives of this thesis.
 - Chapter 2 describes the Cox’s proportional hazards model, the graphic structures, the Laplacian penalties, and the adaptive method.
 - Chapter 3 derives a coordinate descent algorithm for the graph-incorporated adaptive Lasso (GLasso) for Cox’s PH model.